-- 3.2.14.
-STARS (Sustainable Travel: Active, Responsible, Safe), is TfL's accreditation scheme for London schools and nurseries, to inspire young Londoners to travel to school sustainably, actively, responsibly and safely by championing walking, scooting and cycling. - 3.2.15.
-As part of the STARS scheme schools receive bespoke guidance from the borough, high quality on-line resources with over 120 activity cards, access to a London-wide community of schools, priority access to funding, accreditation and recognition - 3.2.16.
-The Holy Trinity Church of England Primary School holds Silver status of the STARS programme, and has been active in undertaking range of STARS activities, with the following recorded since September 2015: - Travel Activity: Pre-transition in school presentation, start your journey transition resource, identifying travel and transport issues, junior citizenship scheme, walking trips, pool bikes and scooters scheme, other cycling activity, cycling lessons, road safety talks, walk to school month, other road safety activity, junior travel ambassador scheme.
+- 3.2.8.
+STARS (Sustainable Travel: Active, Responsible, Safe), is TfL's accreditation scheme for London schools and nurseries, to inspire young Londoners to travel to school sustainably, actively, responsibly and safely by championing walking, scooting and cycling. - 给 - 3.2.9.
+As part of the STARS scheme schools receive bespoke guidance from the borough, high quality on-line resources with over 120 activity cars, access to a London-wide community of schools, priority access to funding, accreditation and recognition.